tillbiskup/tiny-webcasts/docs/index.rst

   * Cut the audio trace in pieces, one file per slide
   * Run the scripts provided with this project
   * Upload and share your final webcast

+Eventually, "Tiny Webcasts" is both, a series of command-line tools helping you to create tiny webcasts, and a list of tips and tricks, of best practices, to record webcasts and to help you **focus on your teaching, not the underlying technique**.

 Installation